a-camarillo/resume/resume_camarillo.typ

   #list(
     marker: [•],
     indent: 0.5em,
-    [Reviewed academic literature on modern control methods to explore methodologies and identify a study to replicate.], [Reproduced the implementation of a modified Model Reference Adaptive Controller(MRAC) for an inverted pendulum.],
+    [Reviewed academic literature on modern control to explore methodologies and identified a study to replicate.], [Reproduced the implementation of a modified Model Reference Adaptive Controller(MRAC) for an inverted pendulum.],
     [Benchmarked controller performance against traditional MRAC and PID